-Ball's footprint is calculated using a control approach, which means: For operations controlled by Ball, 100% of the emissions are included in scope 1&2, and all other categories of scope 3 from these operations.
-For operations not controlled by Ball, the total value chain emissions (i.e. from all categories) are scaled by the percentage of the equity held by Ball, and disclosed in this investment category.
-As information disclosure from these minority holdings can be minimal, the approach taken is to where possible obtain the tonnes of production figure for the reporting period and where this is not possible to approximate the annual output based upon the number of production lines, by proxying extrapolating similar size Ball operated plants.
+Ball's footprint is calculated using a control approach, which means: For operations controlled by Ball, 100% of the emissions are included in scope 1 and 2, and all other categories of scope 3 from these operations.
+For operations not majority controlled by Ball, the total value chain emissions (i.e. from all categories) are scaled by the percentage of the equity held by Ball, and disclosed in this investment category.
+As information disclosure from these minority holdings can be minimal, the approach taken is to where possible obtain the tonnes of production figure for the reporting period and where this is not possible to approximate the annual output based upon the number of production lines, by proxying similar size Ball operated plants.
 The emissions per tonne used are the average of all Ball operations.
+The boundaries of Ball's operational control were updated in 2020.